yashab-cyber/zehrashield/README_ADVANCED.md

 ## 📄 License

 **Enterprise License** - ZehraSec
+Developed by Yashab Alam
 For licensing information and enterprise pricing, contact: sales@zehrasec.com

 ---

 ## 🚀 Get Started Today

-Transform your network security with ZehraSec Advanced Firewall:
+Transform your network security with ZehraShield:

 1. **Download** the latest release
 2. **Install** using our automated scripts